repositor224/Depression-Checker/README.md

 # Depression-Checker

 A hardware product made through STM32 and Circuitry components checking user's depression by monitoring user's sleep and movement behavior.
 The project is made by STM21F401RE.
-Once the user is inactive for an extensive period of time calculated based on statistical analysis of their past sleeping movement, the system will buzz
+Once the user is inactive for an extensive period of time calculated based on statistical analysis of their past sleeping movement, the system will buzz.
+This is also used for my ECE 198 project, where I would need to develop a product addressing health concerns using STM32 Board.

 ## Materials: